-The Brecknock Primary School Healthy School Streets scheme consists of the timed road closure of Cliff Villas.
-The closure for motor vehicles is in place for an hour and a quarter in the morning and an hour in the afternoon to coincide with the opening and closing times of the school, from 8am to 9.15am and 3pm to 4pm Monday to Friday during term time only.
+The Minster Road Healthy School Street scheme consists of the timed road closure of Minster Road at its junctions with Shoot Up Hill and Fordwych Road.
+The closure for motor vehicles is in place for an hour in the morning and an hour in the afternoon to coincide with the opening and closing times of the school, from 8am to 9am and 3pm to 4pm Monday to Friday during term time only.

-We implemented the scheme, following its approval in June 2020, as a trial under an Experimental Traffic Order (ETO) which came into force on 3rd September 2020.A further consultation, after approximately 12 months of the trial scheme, would take place relating to any proposed permanent changes.
-The trial scheme went live in September 2020 and during this period, the scheme has been monitored and comments from local residents and stakeholders have been received.
+We implemented the scheme, following its approval in June 2020, as a trial under an Experimental Traffic Order which came into force on 3rd September 2020.
+We said then that a further consultation, after approximately 12 months of the trial scheme, would take

-This consultation now asks local residents and stakeholders to give their views on whether or not the scheme should be made permanent after the end of the 18-month ETO trial period.
+This consultation now asks local residents and stakeholders to give their views on whether or not the scheme should be made permanent after the end of the 18-month Experimental Traffic Order trial period.

-Monitoring information collected before / during the trial
+Monitoring information collected before and during the trial

-During the trial period of the scheme, we have been collecting monitoring data which can be viewed in detail in the monitoring factsheet provided in the Related section of the online consultation front page.
+During the trial period of the scheme, we have been collecting monitoring data which can be viewed in detail in the monitoring factsheet provided in the "Related" section of the online consultation front page.
 Headlines include: